jillix/bind-tab/README.md

   * **selected**: a string that represents a CSS class (e.g.: `active`)
   * **first**: miid that you want to load first (e.g.: `home_layout`)
   * **hash**: bool value.
 When it is `true` there will appear hash links (also, the tabs have to contain `data-hash` attributes)
-  * **resue**: bool value.
+  * **reuse**: bool value.
 When it is `true` the miids are loaded but never removed.
 They will be shown/hidden by the module.

 HTML side
 ---------